opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-trial/README.md

 You can start the trial period for OpenProject either via an already installed Community edition or via our website.

-A) To upgrade your Community installation, navigate to your system -> Administration -> Enterprise Edition.
+A) To upgrade your Community installation, navigate to your system -> Administration -> Enterprise edition.
 Here, you can simply click the green **Start free trial button**.

 ![start trial with community edition](start-trial-with-community-edition.png)